twixson/tpdmethods/README.md

 ## Example 1: Time Series - Fire Weather

-This is a basic example which shows a simple transformed-linear extremes time series (TLETS) workflow.
+In this example we show a simple transformed-linear extremes time series (TLETS) workflow.
 We will perform a simplified version of the analysis in Wixson and Cooley (2023).
 The scientific question is how much more likely is a fire season like 2020 under present climate than under past climate.
 Wixson and Cooley (2023) used Fire Weather Index (FWI) data to answer this question.
 An example script and the original data can be found at
 <https://github.com/twixson/seasonal_wildfire_risk_attribution>.
 The
 data exhibited seasonality and so the authors performed a marginal transformation that made the assumption of tail stationarity plausible